lyokha/nginx-haskell-module/README.md

 Static linkage against basic haskell libraries
 ----------------------------------------------

-By default *ghc* links the built haskell module against dynamic haskell libraries which means that basic haskell packages must have been installed on the target machine even when directive *haskell load* only loads an already compiled library.
-In principle *ghc* allows building an independent all-in-one shared library with static linkage against other haskell libraries, but unfortunately the system linker will likely fail if those have been compiled without compilation flag *-fPIC* on vast majority of modern platforms, notably on *GNU/Linux x86_64*.
+By default *ghc* is configured to link the built haskell module against dynamic haskell libraries which means that basic haskell packages must have been installed on the target machine even when directive *haskell load* only loads an already compiled library.
+In principle *ghc* permits building an independent all-in-one shared library with static linkage against other haskell libraries, but unfortunately the system linker will likely fail if those have been compiled without compilation flag *-fPIC* on vast majority of modern platforms, notably on *GNU/Linux x86_64*.